Let's say you trained a prediction model. And set it up for regular use. Welcome to machine learning in production!

 Next, we call a corresponding report for regression models.

 And display the results right in the Jupyter notebook.

-We also save it as a .html file to be able to share it easily.
+We also save the generated report as an HTML file to be able to share it easily.

-We can see that the model has a fine quality given that we only trained on four weeks of data!
+We can see that the model quality is acceptable, even though we only trained on four weeks of data!

 More good news: the error is symmetric and distributed around zero.
 There is no obvious under- or over-estimation.

 We will continue treating this dataset from model performance in training as our "reference."
 It gives us a good feel of the quality we can expect from our model in production use.
 So, we can contrast the future performance against this benchmark.

 Week 1: into the wild